IEA sees slower rise in global gas demand as Asian markets weaken

 The LNG market will remain oversupplied, however, and Europe’s LNG imports will roughly double over the next five years.

-Despite this, European gas imports from Russia should remain locked in a range between 150 and 160 billion cubic metres due to higher demand and declining domestic production.
+Despite this, European gas imports from Russia should remain locked in a range between 150 and 160 billion cubic meters due to higher demand and declining domestic production.